Search for keywords or category

 No. People can receive Shiatsu purely for relaxation and enjoyment.

-How many treatments does the receiver needs, may vary from person to person.
 It is often possible to have significant changes just after the first session, whereas in other cases a longer series of treatments may be necessary, agreed with the client.
-Many people use shiatsu as ongoing care, coming about once a month to keep their energy in balance and to support their health and well-being.

 Some private insurers do offer coverage for shiatsu.
 Health Shield is one of the Health Insurance companies who have this kind of service.
 We suggest that a claimant check with their private insurance plan or extended health care coverage first to see if they offer this coverage.